The Secrets Lurking in a Digital-Social Utopia, Review > The Circle by Dave Eggers

 *Contains some spoilers*

-I want to do this review a bit differently than previous book reviews I have done.
 I want to look at this novel partially through a biblical lens.
 If you follow my Facebook Page (if not you should!
 Here is the link), then you may have read an article I posted from the Boundless Blog called "Fiction Matters."
 Essentially the post makes the case that we can learn spiritual truths from fiction, "Jesus was a master storyteller.
 He taught in parables for a reason" (Barron 2017).
 I completely agree with this.

 Anyway, my point is, The Circle by Dave Eggers is full of illustrations we can learn from.
 I briefly discussed this novel in my May Newsletter, (you can sign up for my monthly Newsletter in the sidebar or at the bottom of the post) and I want to build on that discussion and go into more detail for this post.